zhangshengjie/ionic-docs/docs/vue/your-first-app/2-taking-photos.md

 ---
-previousText: 'Your First App'
-previousUrl: '/docs/vue/your-first-app'
-nextText: 'Saving Photos on Filesystem'
-nextUrl: '/docs/vue/your-first-app/3-saving-photos'
+title: Taking Photos with the Camera
+sidebar_label: Taking Photos
 ---

-# Taking Photos with the Camera

 Now for the fun part - adding the ability to take photos with the device’s camera using the Capacitor [Camera API](https://capacitor.ionicframework.com/docs/apis/camera).
 We’ll begin with building it for the web, then make some small tweaks to make it work on mobile (iOS and Android).